gauge-sh/tach/README.md

 A Python tool to support and enforce a modular package architecture within a monorepo.

 ### What is modguard?
 Modguard enables you to explicitly define the public interface for a given module.
-Marking a package with a `modguard.Boundary` makes all of its internals private by default, exposing only the members marked with the `@public` decorator.
+Marking a package with a `Boundary` makes all of its internals private by default, exposing only the members marked with the `@public` decorator.

-This promotes an architecture of decoupled modules, and ensures the communication between domains is only done through their expected public interfaces.
+This enforces an architecture of decoupled and well defined modules, and ensures the communication between domains is only done through their expected public interfaces.

 Modguard is incredibly lightweight, and has no impact on the runtime of your code.
-Instead, its checks are performed through a CLI tool performing static analysis.
+Instead, its checks are performed through a static analysis CLI tool.

 ### Installation
 ```bash
 pip install modguard